aerogearcatalog/keycloak-apb/apb_overview.md

 # Bind

 1. Get the Keycloak admin user token using the Keycloak admin user credential
-2. Create a new bearer-only client with a generated ID and password in Keycloak.
+2. Create a new bearer-only or public client with a generated ID and password in Keycloak.
 It is created in the realm that matches the current namespace
-3. Create a new public Keycloak client with generated ID and password in the newly created realm
-4. Create a new configmap with details about the newly created public and bearer-only clients
+3. Create a new secret with config details about the newly created Keycloak client
-5. Persist the newly created client name and password as `_apb_bind_creds`
+4. Persist the newly created client name and password as `_apb_bind_creds`

 # Unbind

 1. Get the Keycloak admin user token using the Keycloak admin user credential
-2. Delete the public and bearer-only clients from Keycloak and the OpenShift client configmap using the data persisted in `_apb_bind_creds`
+2. Delete the public or bearer-only client created in the bind step from Keycloak and the OpenShift client secret using the data persisted in `_apb_bind_creds`

 # Deprovision